Brownster/ipod-dock/README.md

 ```

 Any audio files placed in the `sync_queue/` directory will be imported to the
 iPod and removed from the queue.
+Files using formats the iPod cannot play are
+converted to MP3 using `ffmpeg` as part of this process.

 Log output is written to `logs/ipod_sync.log` and rotated automatically.
 See
 `docs/development.md` for developer notes on the logging configuration.